 Although a different industry, there’s a great tool by the CDC which calculates the expected cost of injuries to a business.
 You can access that tool by clicking the button below.

 Perhaps it’s time to consider adding safety bandsaws to your production line.
 It’s better to improve workplace safety rather than run the risk of injury and potential OSHA investigation.
 When it comes to injury prevention and reducing OSHA interference, you can rely on Guardian Bandsaws.
-Our customers have reported no injuries to their teams since adding our safety band saws into their production line.
+Our customers have reported zero injuries since adding our safety bandsaws to their production line.
 We can help you select the model that best suits your needs, so don’t hesitate to contact us.